Andero Ermel: Film and television

 Ermel's feature film debut was as the voice of Tim in the Heiki Ernits and Janno Põldma directed animated children's film Lepatriinude jõulud for Eesti Joonisfilm in 2001.
 This was followed in 2006 by the voice role of Bruno in the Ernits and Põldma directed animated children's film Leiutajateküla Lotte, also for Eesti Joonisfilm.
 Leiutajateküla Lotte and sequel films and their characters proved so popular in Estonia that a theme park, Lottemaa, was subsequently opened in Reiu, Pärnu County, Estonia.
 The following year, when director Peeter Simm cast Latvian singer and actor Renārs Kaupers as Caesar in his biographical drama Georg, which chronicles the life of Estonian singer Georg Ots, Ermel provided the vocal dubbing.

 In 2013, Andero Ermel voiced the character of Guard in the Mait Laas directed 3D animated opera film Lisa Limone ja Maroc Orange: Tormakas armulugu; a social critique of African illegal immigrants fleeing to Europe and focusing on Maroc, a refugee boy who is an orange who falls in love with local lemon girl Lisa.
 Ermel has also provided the Estonian language dubbing for several animated foreign films; in 2012, when the 1994 Disney animated musical film The Lion King was dubbed into the Estonian language, Ermel voiced the character Simba.
-In 2013, he voiced both the speaking and singing role of Hans in the American Disney 3D computer-animated musical fantasy film Frozen (retitled in Estonian as Lumekuninganna ja igavene talv).
+In 2013, he voiced both the speaking and singing role of Hans in the American Disney animated musical fantasy film Frozen (retitled in Estonian as Lumekuninganna ja igavene talv).